SweekarShrestha/Home-Page-Advertisement/README.md

 # Home-Page-Advertisement

-A home page for a company to lay out their main information.
+A responsive home page for a company to lay out their main information.